HARPSIE'S WEBSITE -

 I first saw George about a month after his surgery.
 His neck was still shaven, as you can see in the photo, but otherwise you would not have known he had been ill.
 My husband also met George and was smitten too (George loved to rub noses), so we offered him a home, much to my vet's delight.

-George came home with us on 25 June 1999, and we quarantined him in a spare bedroom.
+George came home with us a week after Thomas, and we quarantined him in a spare bedroom.
 This was a good thing, because a few days after his arrival, he went down with cat flu.
 Poor George was very ill and very miserable, but he did recover.

 George was a large cat (about 15 lbs), the largest we'd ever had!
 But he was also a sweet, affectionate cat who loved his bedroom.
 We did gradually introduce him to the other cats, and he came downstairs sometimes and went in the garden occasionally, but he seemed to feel happiest in his own bedroom.
 We left the door open so he and the other cats could come and go at will, and it seemed to work very well.

-On Tuesday 24 August 1999, George, who had never vomited before, suddenly vomited on the kitchen floor.
+One Tuesday in August, George, who had never vomited before, suddenly vomited on the kitchen floor.
 It looked like it had blood in it.
 I called the vet, who said I should bring him in immediately.
 They checked him over and ran some tests, and said everything looked OK, so perhaps it was just a bout of gastric flu.
 George was given some medicine, and the vet recommended a bland diet for five days.

 The next day, Wednessday, George was his usual self, enjoying his food and no sign of any problems, so we thought it was just a one off.
 But the following day, Thursday, George was poorly again and refusing to eat.
 We took him to the vet first thing on Friday, and they admitted him and put him on a drip because by now he was dehydrated.
 Initial blood tests indicated possible kidney problems, but the vet said that the elevations in the kidney bloodwork might have been caused by the dehydration.